 Five heroines.
 One fight for justice.

-Jalisco, Santa, Loquita, Ruca, and Bandita are united by Muñeca, a determined agent out to prove herself.
-When the Fair Share Bill to tax billionaires sparks political turmoil, powerful women in government begin dying under suspicious “accidents.”
-As the media spins lies and assassins target President Hilda Ruth Sotomayor, the heroes must put aside their differences to expose which billionaire is behind the killings—and stop a conspiracy that threatens democracy itself.
+Jalisco, Santa, Loquita, Ruca, and Bandita are united by Muñeca, a determined agent out to prove herself in a world where female empowerment is crucial.
+When the Fair Share Bill to tax billionaires ignites political turmoil, powerful women in government begin to die under suspicious “accidents.”
+As the media spins lies and assassins target President Hilda Ruth Sotomayor, these Latina superheroes must put aside their differences to uncover which billionaire is behind the killings and stop a conspiracy that threatens democracy itself, marking a significant moment in comic book history.

 The REALITY